balakris007/searching-in-python-tkinter/README.md

-install any python IDLE,
+run on any python IDLE
-copy it,
-save and run